nelsongutidev/scully-blog/tips/slice-pipe.md

 ## SlicePipe

-Angular provides the SlicePipe, which creates a new Array or String containing a subset (slice) of the elements. ( SlicePipe is also exported the CommonModule)
+Angular provides the SlicePipe, which creates a new Array or String containing a subset (slice) of the elements. ( SlicePipe is also exported from the CommonModule)

-## Arrays
+### Arrays

 Example on arrays: